object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 set
     A set is an unordered collection of objects with the property that objects that compare equal can only occur once in the set.
-Inserting or accessing a set member is an :math:`O(1)` operation.
+Inserting or accessing a set member has :math:`O(1)` :term:`amortised complexity`.
 Python provides the :class:`set` built in class as an implementation.

 dictionary or map
     A generalised function in which unique (up to equality) keys are mapped to arbitrary values.
-Again, insertion and deletion cost :math:`O(1)` operations.
+Again, insertion and deletion cost :math:`O(1)` operations on average.
 The Python :class:`dict` type is an implementation.

 graph
     A general relation between a set and itself defined by a set of values and a